-Smoke can be hazardous to many people, and it can drift very far during wildfire season, resulting in decreased air quality in major cities of Arizona during the height of wildfire season.
-If you have respiratory problems, make sure you keep current on any wildfires burning in the region—authorities will generally let you know when there are advisories for smoky air.
+Smoke can be hazardous to many people, and it can drift very far during wildfire season.
+This may cause a decrease in air quality in major Arizona cities.
+If you have respiratory problems, keep current on any wildfires burning in the region—authorities will generally let the public know when there are advisories for smoky air.

-Not only does fighting forest fires have an obvious cost, but wildfires also affect insurance rates as well as Arizona tourism during the summer season, resulting in a high economic impact on the metropolitan centers of the state.
+Not only does fighting forest fires have an obvious cost, but wildfires also can affect Arizona tourism during the summer season, resulting in a high economic impact on the metropolitan centers of the state.

 Different Vegetation, Different Burn Rates

-Because of the diversity of vegetation across Arizona, the state has many different levels of wildfire hazards.
-While mixed conifers burn slowest at 10 acres an hour, tall chapparal shrubs that populate most of the state can burn up to 3,600 acres in the same amount of time, and grass and desert shrubs burn almost as fast at 3,000 acres an hour.
+Because of the diversity of vegetation, the state has many levels of wildfire hazards.
+While mixed conifers burn slowest at 10 acres an hour, tall chapparal shrubs that populate most of the state can burn up to 3,600 acres per hour, and grass and desert scrub burn up to 3,000 acres an hour.

-Riparian areas, meanwhile, can burn at up to 1,000 acres in an hour and pinyon-juniper woodlands burn up to 500 acres in an hour and old-growth ponderosa pine forests burn up to 150 acres in an hour.
+Other vegetation like in riparian areas can burn up to 1,000 acres, pinyon-juniper woodlands burn up to 500 acres, and old-growth ponderosa pine forests burn up to 150 acres in an hour.

-Depending on which part of the state you're visiting, you'll find a mixture of all six of these vegetation types, resulting in a high-hazard fire environments.
-The Apache-Sitgreaves National Forest in east-central Arizona, for instance, features two million acres and 450 miles of rivers, streams, and woody vegetation with high-hazards for wildfires.
+Depending on which part of the state you're visiting, you'll find a mixture of all six of these vegetation types, resulting in high-hazard fire environments.
+The Apache-Sitgreaves National Forest in east-central Arizona, for instance, features 2 million acres and over 1,000 miles of rivers and streams in an area with an elevated risk for wildfires.

 Checking Fire Conditions Before You Travel

-In order to ensure your safety on your next trip to Arizona, especially during wildfire season, it's important that you check local forecasts and parks' services for announcements related to the fire hazard at the time.
+To ensure your safety on your next trip to Arizona, especially during wildfire season (usually starting in May), it's important to check local forecasts and informational websites for announcements related to current fire hazards.

-The Southwest Coordination Center and National Interagency Fire Center are both government-run agencies designed to not only fight fires in emergency situations but also keep the general public informed of burn conditions and danger levels.
+The Southwest Coordination Center and National Interagency Fire Center are government-run agencies designed to not only fight fires in emergencies but also keep the general public informed of burn conditions and danger levels.

-Be sure to check for emergency bulletins in the Arizona Emergency Information Network for up-to-date information on current wildfires in the state.
-Additionally, it's important to understand the latest Arizona fire restrictions and bans so that you don't start any wildfires with illegal fires during wildfire season.
+Emergency bulletins in the Arizona Emergency Information Network can keep you up-to-date regarding wildfires in the state.
+Additionally, it's essential to understand the latest Arizona fire restrictions and bans so that you don't mistakenly start any wildfires during the high danger season.